JohnScience/patterns/src/idioms/module-companion.md

 * the *module-companion* `my_fn` in the type namespace,
 * the *accompanied function* `my_fn` in the value namespace.

 This can be unexpected for developers and tools.
+However, derive macros and the traits that they implement also share the name, so it is not too unexpected.

 ### Module-companion for an inherent function on a type is poorly supported

-While *module-companions* for standalone functions are well-supported, the same is not true for inherent functions on types (structs and enums).
-This is because the *module-companion* for an inherent function on a type would have to be a submodule of the type, which is not allowed in Rust.
+While *module-companions* for standalone functions are well-supported, the same is not true for associated functions on types (structs and enums).
+This is because the *module-companion*

+* for an inherent function on a type would have to be a submodule of the type and
+* for a trait-associated function on a type would have to be a submodule of the trait,

+neither of which is allowed in Rust.

 ### Rustdoc documentation could be improved

 The documentation for the *module-companion* is not directly associated with the *accompanied function* in the generated documentation.
 This can make it harder for developers to understand the relationship between the two.
+However, fixing rustdoc to support this does not seem to be a difficult task.

 ## Footnotes